 Excellence - Show excellence everyday, in every way

-Accountable - You are accountable for your actions
+Accountable - accountability for your actions and consistent attendance

 Give Respect - Treat everyone well